cschabl/activejdbc-gradle-plugin/README.md

 ## Usage

-Add the plugin to the build.gradle file as follows:
+Add the plugin in addition to Java plugin to the build.gradle file as follows:

 ```
 plugins {
+    id 'java'
     id 'de.schablinski.activejdbc-gradle-plugin' version '1.0-beta.3'
 }
 ```